A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 If your company collects the personal information of California residents and households AND the answer is “Yes” to ONE of the following three criteria, then you are in scope for the CCPA.

-This is broken into two parts: 1) what is personal information, and 2) what is considered a California resident and household.
+This is broken into two parts: 1) personal information and 2) what is considered a California resident and household.

 1.B.1.
 First, what is considered personal information?

-Simply put, if the data you collect can be used to identify an individual, household or device, then it’s personal data.
+If the data you collect can be used to identify an individual, household, or device, then it’s personal data.
 If you have customers or employees, then you collect personal information.
 Most common examples of personal data include:

 1.B.1.1.
 Exemptions

-Personal information that is publicly available information, meaning publicly available in federal, state, or local government records, is NOT in-scope for CCPA.
+Personal information publicly available, meaning publicly available in federal, state, or local government records, is NOT in the scope of CCPA.

 Additionally, certain financial information and medical information regulated by the Health Information Portability and Accountability Act (HIPAA) are exempt from the CCPA.
-Step 6 has the full list of CCPA exemptions.
+Step 6 has the complete list of CCPA exemptions.

 So, does your organization collect personal information?
 If not, you are the lucky few where the CCPA does not apply to your business.

-If you conduct business in California, then it’s safe to assume that you have personal information of California residents, as either customers or suppliers.
+If you conduct business in California, it’s safe to assume that you have personal information of California residents as either customers or suppliers.

-It’s for that reason that most companies that conduct business in the USA, and satisfy the above requirements in (1A) above, widely choose to proactively comply with the CCPA.
+For that reason, most companies that conduct business in the USA and satisfy the above requirements in (1A) above widely choose to comply with the CCPA proactively.

-Step 2 will walk you through how to identify the data in-scope, create a data inventory, and develop a record of all the personal data you process for attestation purposes.
+Step 2 will walk you through identifying the data in scope, creating a data inventory, and developing a record of all the personal data you process for attestation purposes.

 As we discuss in Step 4, your organization must be able to, at a minimum, tell California residents the categories of information you collect, disclose and sell.

-Additionally, your organization must be able to give California residents access to the information you collect and honor deletion requests for information that is no longer needed, all within 45 days.
+Additionally, your organization must be able to give California residents access to the information you collect and honor deletion requests for data that is no longer needed, all within 45 days.

-Therefore, your organization must be able to quickly locate the personal information across all your business systems and data repositories.
-To handle this complex task, many organizations have created a centralized data inventory for the sole purpose of CCPA compliance.
+Therefore, your organization must be able to quickly locate personal information across all your business systems and data repositories.
+To handle this complex task, many organizations have created a centralized data inventory for CCPA compliance.

-A data inventory is a list of data inputs and outputs for each of your business systems and applications.
+A data inventory is a list of data inputs and outputs for each business system and application.
 For CCPA, the inventory will focus on identifying the in-scope personal data and ensuring that your data handling practices meet CCPA requirements.

 The following steps will allow you to create a data inventory: